GridOPTICS/FNCS-Tutorial/README.md

 FNCS-Tutorial
 =============
 Welcome to the Framework for Network Co-Simulation (FNCS) Tutorial.
-This tutorial features three step-by-step guides that target the basics ('power+power', 'power+network') and a fully-featured use case ('large').
+This tutorial features four step-by-step guides that target the basics ('power+power', 'power+network'), a modestly complex transactive control application ('GridLAB-D+ns-3'), and a fully-featured transactive control application with multiple feeders, retail markets, and a wholesale market inside a transmission-level optimal power flow ('large').

 The [power+power demo](demo-power-power) showcases the
 fundamentals of running co-simulations using the FNCS framework.
 We will